DePayFi/depay-evm-router/README.md

 `plugins`: List of plugins to be executed in the given order for this payment:

 ```
-e.g. [uniswap,payment] to swap and pay
+e.g. [DePayRouterV1Uniswap01,DePayRouterV1Payment01] to swap and pay
-or [uniswap,contractCall] to swap and call another contract
+or [DePayRouterV1Uniswap01,DePayRouterV1ApproveAndCallContractAddressAmount01] to swap and call another contract
 ```
 See [Approved Plugins](#approved-plugins) for more details about available and approved plugins.